 Guess?
 Goes for Another Round with J Balvin

 Guess? has been working with Latin Grammy winner and music star J Balvin for a couple of years.
 In March, the vocalist and the fashion company will be releasing something new.

-It's the Guess x J Balvin Colores capsule collection, which was inspired by his upcoming album Colores.
+It's the Guess x J Balvin Colores capsule collection, which was inspired by his upcoming album "Colores."
 The music will be released in March.
 Guess X J Balvin Colores will be officially launched on the weekend of March 20, when Guess produces pop-up shops for the collection in Chicago, Miami, New York and Los Angeles.

 Nicolai Marciano, Guess Inc.’s director of brand partnerships, art directed a photography campaign for the collection.
 It was shot in Medellin, Colombia, where J Balvin grew up.
 It was styled by techno DJ and fashion model Sita Abellan, and photographed by Tatiana Gerusova.